ddelcarpio/materiall-image-classification-fa20/code/README.md

 	- ```run_test_harness({insert individual dataset})``` - individual datasets available include ```'fremont_dataset'```, ```'sa_dataset'```, or ```'ny_dataset'```
 	Additional parameters such as epochs, batch_size, shape, and other model hyperparameters are also optional declarations.

-**Note**: The specificed datasets reference files and filepaths specific to Materiall's 54.186.23.133 server.
+**Note**: The specificed datasets reference files and filepaths specific to Materiall's 54.xxx.xx.xxx server.
+If you want to run the notebook or code outside of this server, please change all image filepaths and ensure that your environment has installed the correct libraries.

 Notebook titles are prefixed with the author's initials: